splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 1. Log in to Splunk Observability Cloud
 2. Select the :guilabel:`Add Integration` button or, in the left navigation menu, select :guilabel:`Data Management` to open the Integrate Your Data page.
 3. In the :guilabel:`Splunk OpenTelemetry Collector` menu, select the :guilabel:`Kubernetes` button to launch the quick install wizard.
-4. Select Kubernetes from the platform drop-down menu and enter the values applicable to your environment to configure the Collector instance.
+4. Select Kubernetes from the platform menu and enter the values applicable to your environment to configure the Collector instance.

 .. list-table::
   :widths: 50 50